 A tired dog has less of a need to bark excessively as they’ll simply be too physically and mentally exhausted.

-So, make sure that your dog is getting plenty of exercises every day and you’ll notice that they spend more time sleeping than they do barking!
+So, make sure that your dog is getting plenty of exercise every day and you’ll notice that they spend more time sleeping than they do barking!

 The amount of exercise your dog needs will depend on its breed, age, and health.